enzymefinance/protocol/audit-scope.md

-# Melon v2 Audit Scope
+# Audit scope

-The doc defines the scope of the v2 audit by listing all contracts that are in-scope, paired with their latest commit hash
+The doc defines the scope of the audit by listing all contracts that are in-scope, paired with their latest commit hash

 ## Ready for audit